sinanorgu/ESP32C6-PocketBox/README.md

 - [ ] Turn Reader into a text-file viewer with scrolling and encoding handling.
 - [ ] Replace or remove the Camera and Music placeholders based on supported hardware.
 - [ ] Define an application manifest or registration convention for adding new apps.
+- [ ] Design and implement Clumsy Store for repository-based Clumsy Apps.
+A Clumsy App will be an executable ClumsyPL project with metadata such as version, application name, icon, and permissions.
+Apps can be developed and updated in the repository without changing the device firmware or consuming additional flash space for built-in applications; the final package and update model is still to be designed.

 ### Power, reliability, and development